bredele/algo-quick-find/README.md

 # algo-quick-find

-:bar_chart:  Dynamic connectivity with quick find algorithm
+Quick find algorithm or so called eager algorithm to resolve dynamic connectivity problems.